 I'm also a content marketing consultant for Kate Farms, a leader in plant-based, ready-to-drink meal replacements for athletes and families, and tube-feeding formulas for people with food sensitivities, digestive issues, and other medical conditions that require special nutrition.
 I write human interest profiles on ambassadors who have used and benefitted from Kate Farms products, including cancer survivors and cystic fibrosis patients.

-As a freelance writer and editor, I regularly contribute original reported stories and custom branded articles to diverse outlets such as Men’s Journal, Billboard, Tonic (VICE), Ford Motor Company, Linkwell Health, Spartan Race, Silver Sneakers, Lodging Magazine, and petMD.
+As a freelance writer and editor, I regularly contribute original reported stories and custom branded articles to diverse outlets such as Men’s Journal, Billboard, Runner's World, Bicycling, Tonic (VICE), Ford Motor Company, Spartan Race, Blue Cross Blue Shield, Sodexo, Silver Sneakers, Athene, Lodging Magazine, and petMD.

 Finally, I'm the author of The Barstool Book Of Sports: Stats, Stories, and Other Stuff for Drunken Debate (Lyons Press, September 2017).
 From proposal to publish, I spent more than a year researching and writing this debate bible that’s packed with punchy, quick-hitting lists, illustrations, and sidebars to help fans transform their sports knowledge and sound smarter and more confident in drunken trivia duels—even when they can’t quite see straight.
 I tackle hard-hitting questions like these: What’s the easiest sport for a fat guy to play?
 Where’s the saddest fan base in America?
 What are the dumbest athlete injuries ever?
 Which NFL player should star alongside CGI animals in the football version of Space Jam?
 Consider the book a toast to every intoxicated sports argument you’ve ever had.